It’s a new way of looking … but it works.

 The term comes from a 1930s play where a husband tries to make his wife believe she is going insane by dimming the gas lights and then denying it.

-At work, gaslighting may be used by managers, coworkers, or HR to make employees question their own judgment, perceptions, or sanity.
+Managers, coworkers, or HR may use gaslighting at work to make employees question their own judgment, perceptions, or sanity.

 Examples include denying promises were made, blaming the victim, exaggerating flaws, minimizing concerns, and more.